agsb/f2u/README.md

     the memory model is not unified, separate address for flash and for sdram;
     ??? minus one reference execution per each compound word  at cost of a test if NULL ??? all mature forths does inline or code at start of parameters

 ; details

-      No use of SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;
+      Not using of SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;
-      Only use IJMP to primitives else use indirect push and pull references;
+      Only using IJMP to primitives else use indirect push and pull for references address;
       All references are done using of indirect LD and ST with Z, Y, X, 16 bits registers;
       All primitive words finish with a rjmp _exit, so the (inner + primitives) must be less than +2k words;